 On the Add New Site screen, you need to provide the site’s address.
-You don’t need to type the full address, just the part you want to use as subdomain or sub-directory.
+You don’t need to type the full address, just the part you want to use as a subdomain or sub-directory.
 After that provide a site title, and add the site’s admin email address.

 You can add an admin email address other than the one you are currently using to manage your multisite.
 If the email address is not currently in use by another user on your site, then WordPress will create a new user and send the password and username to the email address you enter.

 Once you are done, click on the Add Site button.
 A new site will be added to your multisite network.
 As the network admin, you will receive a new site registration email.
-If you created a new user, then that user will receive their username and password with instructions to login on the email address you provided.
+If you created a new user, then that user will receive their username and password with instructions to log in on the email address you provided.

 Adding Themes and Plugins to Your Multisite Network

 By default, individual site administrators cannot install themes and plugins on their own.
-As the network admin, you can install plugins and themes for them and make those themes / plugins available to them.
+As the network admin, you can install plugins and themes for them and make those themes/plugins available to them.
 To do that you need to login to your primary site and go to My Sites > Network Admin > Themes.

-On the Network Admin’s themes screen, you will see a list of currently installed theme on your WordPress multisite.
+On the Network Admin’s themes screen, you will see a list of the currently installed theme on your WordPress multisite.
 You can make a theme available to other sites by clicking on Enable Network under that theme.
-Similarly, you can disable a theme by clicking on Disable Network link under the theme.
+Similarly, you can disable a theme by clicking on the Disable Network link under the theme.

-Similarly you can activate or deactivate a plugin for the whole network from My Sites > Network Admin > Plugins screen.
+Similarly, you can activate or deactivate a plugin for the whole network from My Sites > Network Admin > Plugins screen.
 Note that if you have checked the Plugins Menu as available to site admins in the Network Settings, then site administrators can activate or deactivate installed plugins on their own.

 Troubleshooting WordPress Multisite Issues